safing/docs/portmaster/install/status/vpn-compatibility.md

 ### Setup

 Under normal circumstances, VPNs should work right out of the box.
+If not, you can always [use OpenVPN as a workaround](#workaround-openvpn).
 Please [report your experience]({{ site.github_pm_url }}{{ site.github_report_compatibility_url }}) to help others know whether the Portmaster works with a certain VPN client or not.
 Naturally, when encountering problems we will try to help you get it going.

 ### Community Reports